We have five factories and 19 years of experience in plant extracts

 It's important to note that while these health benefits are promising, more research is needed to fully understand the extent of their effects and the optimal levels for consumption.
 Additionally, the benefits may vary depending on the specific type of citrus bioflavonoid and the individual's overall health status.

-4. Research Studies on Citrus bioflavonoids
+4. Research Studies on Citrus Bioflavonoids

-4. Research Studies on Citrus bioflavonoids
+4. Research Studies on Citrus Bioflavonoids

 Citrus bioflavonoids have been the subject of numerous research studies due to their potential health benefits and therapeutic properties.
 Here, we explore some of the key findings from scientific research on these natural compounds: